junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/recent-posts-plus/readme.txt

 1. Widget options screen

 == Changelog ==

+= 1.0.11 =
+* Exclude sticky posts being included at the beginning of posts returned, but the sticky post will still be returned in the natural order of that list of posts returned

 = 1.0.10 =
 * Fixed excerpt ellipsis being added to the title incorrectly